blueshed/spddo-chat/README.md

 more complex that the hello world example on the tornadoweb.org index page.

 Still to come, memcache.
-MySQL is brilliant too as it provides a memcache interface to inno_db tables.
-It means SqlAlchemy can mange you cache within its transactions or schedule a persistent task for it to be updated.
+MySQL is brilliant too as it provides a memcache interface to innodb tables.
+It means SqlAlchemy can manage your cache updates within its transactions or schedule a persistent task for it to be updated.

 references: